singh-inder/supabase-automated-self-host/readme.md

 - Coolify relies on Kong API Gateway by default, without a separate reverse proxy.
 This project configures Caddy as a reverse proxy, allowing easy rate-limiting.
 Support for multiple reverse proxies is also planned.

 - This script is definitely going to be faster than setting up through Coolify.

-- Personal bias here, I can't stand GUIs.
-With this, you get full control from the terminal, no clicking around, just a script that gets it done.

 ## Where to ask for help?